mesolitica/malaya/README.rst

 -  **Zero-shot classification**

    Provide Zero-shot classification interface using Transformer-Bahasa to recognize texts without any labeled training data.
+-  **Hybrid 8-bit Quantization**

+   Provide hybrid 8-bit quantization for all models to speed inference by 2x and reduce model size by 4x.

 Pretrained Models
 ------------------